-We are of a firm belief that to be a developer is to be a craftsman, and to be a bootcamp student is to be a workhorse.
+We are of a firm belief that to be a developer is to be a craftsperson, and to be a bootcamp student is to be a workhorse.
 While bootcamp is an incredibly rewarding experience, it is one riddled with day-to-day challenges and adventures into the unknown.
 Our teaching staff firmly believes that anyone can learn to code, or learn to use data, but the immersive, intensive, and accelerated learning environment of bootcamp is not for everyone.
-As our Head Instructor Don Burks says, a lot of people love to cook but not all are cut out to be chefs.
+As our instructor Don Burks says, a lot of people love to cook but not all are cut out to be chefs.
 And distinguishing the cooks from the chefs… that’s what we do in admissions.

-As our Head Instructor Don Burks says: a lot of people love to cook but not all are cut out to be chefs.
+As our instructor Don Burks says: a lot of people love to cook but not all are cut out to be chefs.